 Emma Smith has a social practice that is both research and production based and responds to site-specific issues.
-Using an inter-disciplinary approach, including organised events, performance, participation, sound, props and text, she explores relations of people and place.
-In particular she looks at the ways we are in relation without necessarily being aware that this is the case.
+Her work investigates human relationship and in particular the ways in which we are connected without realising: the intimate, the invisible, the transient, the subconscious, and the remote.

-As part of her process Smith regularly collaborates and works through the bringing together of multi- disciplinary teams.
-She works regularly with academics from across the world from a wide range of disciplines including anthropology, classics, linguistics, mathematics, molecular chemistry, musicology, neuro-science, physics, psychology and theology.
+As part of her process Smith regularly collaborates and works through the bringing together of transdisciplinary teams.
+She works regularly with leading academics and professionals from across the world from a wide range of disciplines including anthropology, classics, linguistics, mathematics, molecular chemistry, musicology, neuro-science, physics, and psychology.